joschi/graylog2-mongo-es-migrator/README.md

 After you've downloaded the script you should edit the configuration file in `config/migrator.yml`.
-If the ElasticSearch and MongoDB servers are running on the same system (`localhost`) and MongoDB doesn't need authentication you can keep the file as is.
+If the ElasticSearch and MongoDB servers are running on the same system (on `localhost`) and MongoDB doesn't need authentication you can keep the file as is.

+To download all required dependencies you need insall them by running Bundler with:

+    bundle install

-You can start the migration by running:
+After that you can start the migration by running:

     ruby migrator.rb